ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 {: #source-target-compute-prep-vmware}
 {: step}

-Before starting the migration, RackWare RMM server needs to SSH into the machines.Thus, the RMM public SSH keys needs to be copied on both the source and target machines.
+Before starting the migration, RackWare RMM server needs to SSH into the machines.
+Thus, the RMM public SSH keys need to be copied on both the source and target machines.

-For Windows OS, you will need to download the SSH key utility.
+For Windows OS, you need to download the SSH key utility.
 You can download it from RackWare RMM server.
 {:note: .note}

-For Windows OS, the user will be SYSTEM and you have to key in the RMM SSH Key here to authenticate for both Source and Target machines.
+For Windows OS, the user is SYSTEM and you must key in the RMM SSH Key here to authenticate for both Source and Target machines.
 {:note: .note}

 ## RackWare RMM V2V Migration
 {: #rackware-rmm-migration-classic}
 {: step}

 You can migrate the machines one-by-one or opt to perform multiple simultaneous migrations.
-If you are performing multiple simultaneous migrations, then download the CSV template from the RMM server and fill in the appropriate fields.
+If you are performing multiple simultaneous migrations, then download the CSV template from the RMM server and complete the appropriate fields.

 1. Login into the RMM server.